 Board Games Surfing, it’s in the name!
 Libby can put together fantastically fun sessions for you on boards.
 This could be learning the basics of surfing.
 You could be stand up and catch your first waves at Newgale in no time.
 Or getting to your feet (or knees) on a Stand Up Paddle board (SUP) to search the tranquil sights and sounds of Fishguard Bay.

-The harbour here is home to The Cafe on the Quay that serves super fresh crab and lobster to enjoy for lunch.
-Why not stop by straight after your kayaking or SUPing escapades around Fishguard Bay.
+The harbour here is home to a few dedicated and experienced fishermen.
+Crab and lobster among other delights can be purchased extremely fresh from them.
+Why not stop by for a walk along the quay wall after your kayaking or SUPing escapades around Fishguard Bay.
 From the end of the harbour you can sit and relax while taking in the life of the harbour.
-The quay is still used by local fishermen, the rowing club, sailors and for family crabbing competitions.
+The quay is still used by the rowing club, sailors and local charity groups for events.

 If you want to have relaxing evening, head to the lovely Bar5 in Fishguard.
 This modern bar serves locally brewed beers, refreshing cocktails and fantastic food though the summer.
 They also have a fantastic heated balcony for you to enjoy the sun setting over looking Fishguard Bay.